-CIS 220 Data Systems Analysis & Design 5 qh
+CIS 220 Data Systems Analysis & Design

-An introduction to problems from business and science using logical and mathematical techniques particularly suited to characteristics of the digital computer.
+This course is an introduction to problems from business and science using logical and mathematical techniques particularly suited to characteristics of the digital computer.
 Problems involve qualification of descriptive data, manipulation of these data, and expression of analysis in descriptive terms.
-Includes documentation and flowcharting methods.
+It includes documentation and flowcharting methods.

-CIS 230 Management Information Systems 5 qh
+CIS 230 Management Information Systems